 The key strategic aim of the introduction of an object-based field API is to introduce a "Separation of Concerns" that allows performance engineering research (focused on accelerator architectures) to happen with little impact on the scientific day-to-day development.
 A first step towards this goal is the introduction of an abstraction layer for data layout in memory, as the "best-known" memory placement and layout may differ on alternative architectures.
-The Atlas library has been chosen to perform this role within the IFS software stack, as it encapsulates parallel domain decomposition and grid layouts, and thus necessarily has close control over memory allocation and placement.
+FIELD API, an accelerator-aware data structure library purpose built for IFS data structures has been co-developed with Météo France to this end.
+In the long-term, a gradual migration to the Atlas library is envisaged, which is a more complete data structure library that also encapsulates parallel domain decomposition and grid layouts, and thus necessarily has close control over memory allocation and placement.